Answering Interview Questions About Long-Term Employment Plans

 Even if you do not plan to be with the company for the long-term, there is no need to lie or give the wrong impression.
 Everyone knows plans can change and that the unexpected happens.
 Instead of misrepresenting your intentions, focus your response on saying something positive about the employer, your level of engagement, and your enthusiasm for the position.
 Let the employer know how much and why working for them is very attractive to you.
 Note specific aspects of the job which appeal to you and would encourage you to stay on for a long time.

 If you mention a recent industry or company development and how that relates to your goals, that can set you apart as a well-informed candidate.

-For instance, a good answer to the question, "How long do you expect to work at our company?" would be:
+Try out this answer to the question, "How long do you expect to work at our company?"